williamw520/fetchmailatt/README.md

     fetchmailatt -r
     fetchmailatt -r -c server1.conf

-This removes the saved state file and allows FetchMailAtt to process the emails from beginning.
+This removes the saved state file and processed the emails from beginning again.

 ## Mail Vendor